d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-gluon.md

 rnn_layer.initialize()
 ```

 Initializing the state is straightforward.
 We invoke the member function `rnn_layer.begin_state(batch_size)`.
 This returns an initial state for each element in the minibatch.
 That is, it returns an object that is of size (hidden layers, batch size, number of hidden units).
 The number of hidden layers defaults to 1.
-In fact, we haven't even discussed yet what it means to have multiple layers - this will happen in :numref:`chapter_deep_rnn`.
+In fact, we haven't even discussed yet what it means to have multiple layers - this will happen in :numref:`sec_deep_rnn`.
 For now, suffice it to say that multiple layers simply amount to the output of one RNN being used as the input for the next RNN.

 ```{.python .input  n=37}
 batch_size = 1